3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;G                        G7
 &nbsp;You give me a reason to live
-&nbsp;           <a class="rojo">Bb</a>      F        C &nbsp;Sweet darling you can leave your hat on
+&nbsp;           <a class="rojo">Bb</a>      F        C &nbsp;Sweet darling You Can Leave Your Hat On
-&nbsp;           <a class="rojo">Bb</a>    F       C &nbsp;  BABY!!!! you can leave your hat on
+&nbsp;           <a class="rojo">Bb</a>    F       C &nbsp;  BABY!!!!
+You Can Leave Your Hat On
-&nbsp;           <a class="rojo">Bb</a>  F                     C &nbsp;     (you can leave your hat on)
+&nbsp;           <a class="rojo">Bb</a>  F                     C &nbsp;     (You Can Leave Your Hat On)
-&nbsp;           <a class="rojo">Bb</a>  F                     C &nbsp;     (you can leave your hat on)
+&nbsp;           <a class="rojo">Bb</a>  F                     C &nbsp;     (You Can Leave Your Hat On)

 &nbsp;<a class="rojo">Bb</a>: <a class="lnk"  href="#prestados">bVII prestado del modo paralelo menor</a>